 One of the worst things you can do for your future after getting arrested for domestic assault, is walk into the courtroom without a criminal defense lawyer and plead guilty.
 Even if you think you might be guilty of domestic assault as defined by Minnesota law, a domestic assault criminal defense lawyer may be able to get your charges reduced.
 In some cases, an experienced Minneapolis domestic assault lawyer may even be able to get your charges dropped.

-Contact a Minnesota domestic assault criminal defense lawyer at Keller Law Offices for help.
+Contact a Minnesota domestic assault criminal defense lawyer at Keller Criminal Defense Attorneys for help.

 Defenses to a Domestic Assault Charge